-Hello! and welcome to ANTH& 205!
+Hello!
+And welcome to ANTH& 100!
 I'm Dr. Nancy Gonlin and I look forward to teaching you this quarter.
 I'm a Registered Professional Archaeologist (RPA) who is trained in all 4 fields of Anthropology: Archaeology, Biological Anthropology, Cultural Anthropology, and Linguistics.
-It's rewarding to be able to teach about the major subdiscipline of biological anthropology.
+It's rewarding to be able to teach about all the major subdisciplines of anthropology in this introductory course.